-- Health conditions some existing health conditions significantly increase the risk of dying from COVID-19. - Deprivation and inequalities the more deprived a local authority is the higher the COVID-19 mortality rate has been during the pandemic. - Living conditions overcrowded living conditions and poor-quality housing are associated with higher risks of mortality from COVID-19.
-These housing conditions are more common in deprived areas and are inhabited by people from lower incomes. - Occupation there are clear differences in the mortality risk related to occupations.
+- Health conditions some existing health conditions significantly increase the risk of dying from COVID-19. - Deprivation and inequalities the more deprived a local authority is, the higher the COVID-19 mortality rate has been during the pandemic. - Living conditions overcrowded living conditions and poor-quality housing are associated with higher risks of mortality from COVID-19.
+These housing conditions are more common in deprived areas and often affect people from lower incomes. - Occupation there are clear differences in the mortality risk related to occupations.
 For example, being in a key worker role, unable to work from home and being near others increases risk.
-Occupations particularly at risk include security guards, leisure and transport workers and health and social care workers.

-- Ethnic minorities mortality from COVID-19 is much higher among many communities experiencing racial inequalities, especially Black residents, than among White groups.
-Minority ethnic residents are more likely to be affected by the factors identified here. - Cumulative risks the risks of mortality from COVID-19 are cumulative being male, older, from a minority ethnic group, having an underlying health condition, working in a higher risk occupation and living in a deprived area with overcrowding have led to much higher rates of COVID-19.
+Occupations particularly at risk include security guards, leisure and transport workers, and health and social care workers. - Communities Experiencing Racial Inequalities (CERI) - mortality from COVID-19 is much higher among many CERI, especially Black residents, than among White groups.
+CERI are more likely to be affected by the factors identified here. - Cumulative risks the risks of mortality from COVID-19 are cumulative; being male, older, from a minority ethnic group, having an underlying health condition, working in a higher risk occupation, and living in a deprived area with overcrowding have led to much higher rates of COVID-19.